CosmicLabs-HQ/Founding-Engineer/README.md

 ---

 ## 🧠 What You’ll Do
-- Build real-time, deterministic AI systems that guide how packets are processed, prioritized, and routed
+- Build real-time, deterministic AI systems
-- Engineer across OSI layers 2–4 using custom socket logic and system-level tooling
+- - Engineer across OSI layers 2–4
 - Optimize AI inference across diverse hardware: data centers, financial trading, embedded systems, distributed and volatile networks
 - Design for degraded and contested environments with strict performance guarantees
 - Collaborate directly with the founding team on zero-to-one infrastructure and product roadmap